17 January 2019 | 208 Comments

 First, though, let’s bring everyone else up to speed, because most of my readers aren’t distributors or retailers.
 Here’s a quick summary of how the system works in the board game world: A publisher (like Stonemaier) creates a game and pays a manufacturer (like Panda) to produce it.
 The manufacturer typically ships it to one or more warehouses.
 From there, the game is sold and shipped to (a) consumers and (b) distributors, who then sell and ship the games to retailers (who sell to consumers).

 A company like Stonemaier Games relies heavily on distributors and retailers to sell our games.
-98% of the units we’ve sold over the last few years have gone through the distribution system.
+90% of the units we’ve sold over the last few years have gone through the distribution system (English and localization).
 The percentage may be different for a brand-new product, but in the long run over various reprints, retailers sell the vast majority of our games to consumers.

 Publishers support retailers in different ways.
 Here are some of the ways Stonemaier Games does this:

-- We authorize distributors to send demo copies of our games to retailers (they pass on those costs to us).
+- We authorize distributors to sell deeply discounted demo copies of our games to retailers (they pass on those costs to us).

 - We prominently feature a retailer locator on our website, as well as a link to that locator at the top of every game page.
 Any retailer who carries our products can request to be added to that list and to our monthly retailer e-newsletter (retailers, you can find me at firstname.lastname@example.org).

-- We sell games at full MSRP on our website so we’re not undercutting brick-and-mortar stores (even though that logic doesn’t completely make sense, as people still have to pay us for shipping).
+- We sell games at full MSRP (or close to it) on our website so we’re not undercutting brick-and-mortar stores (even though that logic doesn’t completely make sense, as people still have to pay us for shipping).
+The exceptions to this are during our very brief preorder periods (4-7 days) for the first print run of new products and bundled versions of our products.

 - We don’t use Kickstarter.
 I don’t actually think that Kickstarter is bad for long-tail games, but I think all too often Kickstarters result in a lot of buzz during the campaign and crickets when the game is released to retailers.
 There’s just too big of a gap (8-12 months) between the campaign and the release.